jfmaes/Ansible-Cobalt-Strike/README.md

 # Ansible-Cobalt-Strike
-An Ansible role to install cobalt-strike on debian architectures.
+An Ansible role to install cobalt-strike on debian based architectures, let's be honest it's for kali.

 ## Variables
 This role has the following variables